cs-util-com/Snap2Map/docs/feat-instant-usage.md

 ### 2.3 Two+ GPS Points
 *   **Standard Calibration**: Use the existing robust Similarity/Affine/Homography pipeline.
 *   **Scale Harmonization**: If a manual `referenceDistance` is provided, it can be used to constrain the Similarity fit (Phase 2).

+### 2.4 Quick Start Flow
+1.  **Import Map**: User selects an image (of a map or floorplan).
+2. Ask the user to provide a reference scale so that once he did provide that reference scale he can measure any distances on the image
+3.  **Initial Suggestion**: App asks: "Are you on currently on this map?
+If yes where".
+    1.  **One-Tap Calibration**: If user says yes ask him to tap their current location on the photo.
+    2.  **Immediate Live View**: The app immediately starts showing the live GPS position on the photo using the 1-point fallback.
+    3.  **Refinement**: As the user moves, they can see if the dot follows the map.
+If not, they add a second point to "pin" the scale and rotation.

 ## 3. Technical Implementation